Todd Strasser: Themes

-Strasser often writes about timely themes like nuclear war, Nazism, bullying at schools, homelessness, and school shootings.
+Strasser often writes about themes such as nuclear war, Nazism, bullying at schools, homelessness, and school shootings.
 His novel The Wave, written under the pen name Morton Rhue, is a novelization of the teleplay by Johnny Dawkins for the 1981 television movie The Wave.
 Both the novel and the television movie are fictionalized accounts of the "Third Wave" teaching experiment by Ron Jones in a Cubberley High School history class in Palo Alto, California.
 The novel has been translated into more than a dozen languages and is read in many schools around the world.

 His 2014 novel, Fallout, is part memoir and part speculative fiction featuring nuclear war that results from the 1962 Cuban Missile Crisis.
 A review in The New York Times called it "Exciting, harrowing ...
 Superb entertainment ...
 It thrums along with finely wrought atmosphere and gripping suspense."

 Strasser's works have sometimes proved to be controversial.
 Recently, his novel American Terrorist was withdrawn from publication in the United States after an uproar about it caused by a brief description of the book which appeared on Goodreads.
 The novel has been published in Germany under the title Dschihad Online, and in France with the title Djihad Online.

 Strasser is the author of the Time Zone High trilogy, How I Changed My Life, How I Created My Perfect Prom Date, and How I Spent My Last Night on Earth.
 How I Created My Perfect Prom Date was adapted for the feature film Drive Me Crazy, starring Adrian Grenier and Melissa Joan Hart.